Fujifilm X100F vs X20

 - More heavily discounted: Has been around for much longer (launched in January 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the X100F is the clear winner of the match-up (14 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X100F is the clear winner of the match-up (15 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the X100F and the X20 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.